Nevada County Animal Shelter

 After Sammie's passing in 2007, they decided to make an even bigger impact to keep his spirit alive, and what better way to do so then run the shelter.
 They began the long journey and entered into negotiations with the county.
 In July of 2010, all of Curt and Cheryl's hard work had paid off and they signed a contract and began operating the Nevada County Animal Shelter.
 Since that day in March of 2001, Cheryl and Curt and all that has become known as Sammie's Friends has saved the lives of 25,000 animals.
 100's if not 1000's have joined in to help through volunteering, donating, providing goods, writing grants and planning events.
 It's awesome and totally amazing.

-In 2015 alone Sammie's Friends has provided medical treatment for more than 2,800 animals, and the euthanasia rate at the shelter is less than 1%!
-When they are not putting in countless hours saving the lives of under privileged animals, you can find these two enjoying time together, along with their new 1-year-old Pit mix, Chula (Chu Chu for short)
+In 2017 alone Sammie's Friends has provided medical treatment for more than 2,800 animals, and the euthanasia rate at the shelter is less than 1%!
+When they are not putting in countless hours saving the lives of under privileged animals, you can find these two enjoying time together,along with their 2-year-old pittie, Chula (Chu Chu for short).

 Suesan Larsen, Secretary

-After attending the University of Washington, Suesan obtained her Nursing degree from the Southwestern College in San Diego.
-Suesan was was a dedicated Registered Veterinary Technician at Mother Lode Veterinary Hospital in Grass Valley, after taking her Veterinary Technician courses at Purdue University.
-Though she is now completely retired she remains passioniate about animal welfare, and says, "Helping them is like a ministry to me.
+Suesan moved to Nevada County 18 years ago, relocating from the San Diego area.
+Suesan obtained her Nursing degree from the Southwestern College in San Diego; she worked as an RN for 18 years.
+Suesan then switched to veterinary medicine completing her course work through Purdue University.
+She worked as a Registered Veterinary Technician at Mother Lode Veterinary Hospital in Grass Valley for 12 years.
+After a short work break Suesan now works at AJA Video Systems in Grass Valley in the tech world.
+Animal welfare is still an extremely important part of her life, and says, "Helping them is like a ministry to me".
 I am proud to be part of the board of Sammie's Friends".
-She is an avid runner, enjoys reading, and spending time with her family, and pets consisting of four dogs, Klondike, Dozer, Lilly, and Jack, six cats, Brie, Hope, Middy, Murphy, Angel, and Helen, two horses Rocket and Khrista, and don't forget the fish!
+She is an avid runner, enjoys reading, gardening, and spending time with her family 2 kids (grown) 1 grandchild and a very supportive husband.
+Her pets consist of 3 dogs, Lilly, Jack and Annie, 5 cats, Brie, Hope, Middy, Angel, and Helen, one horse Khrista, and don't forget the fish!

 Jon Peek, D.V.M, Board Member